LIONS-EPFL/Chameleon/README.md

-# CHAMELEON: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning
+# 🦎 CHAMELEON: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning

 This is the official code for [CHAMELEON: A Flexible Data-mixing Framework for Language Model Pretraining and Finetuning]() accepted at ICML 2025.

+## What is CHAMELEON?

+CHAMELEON is an efficient, data-centric data mixing framework that leverages Kernel Ridge Leverage Scores (KRLS) to quantify domain representativeness from embedded data.
+Inverse KRLS-based domain weights are used to emphasize general knowledge during pretraining, while KRLS-based weights are employed to highlight domain-specific uniqueness during finetuning.

 <img src="./pipeline.png">

-CHAMELEON is an efficient, data-centric framework that leverages Kernel Ridge Leverage Scores (KRLS) to quantify domain representativeness from embedded data.
-Inverse KRLS-based domain weights are used to emphasize general knowledge during pretraining, while KRLS-based weights are employed to highlight domain-specific uniqueness during finetuning.

 CHAMELEON addresses three key challenges in data mixing:
 - **Universal Generalization:** It aims to improve universal generalization, which is a fundamental goal of domain reweighting.
-- **Adaptability to Domain Modifications:** The framework can adapt to domain modifications, a crucial feature given that data naturally evolves between preparation and LLM training.
+- **Transfer to New Datasets:** The framework can adapt to domain modifications, a crucial feature given that data naturally evolves between preparation and LLM training.
-- **Handling Different Training Stages:** It handles different training stages, including both pretraining and fine-tuning.
+- **Handles Both Pretraining and Finetuning:** It handles different training stages, including both pretraining and fine-tuning.

+## How to Use CHAMELEON?

+1. Train a small proxy model on your dataset with uniform domain weights.
+2. Extract domain embeddings from the proxy model.
+3. Compute KRLS scores $S_i$ based on the domain embeddings.
+4. Use the computed KRLS scores to generate domain weights $\alpha_i$ for pretraining and finetuning.

-## Setup
+## Environment Setup
 ```
 conda create -n chameleon python=3.8
 conda activate chameleon